Strata Global

 • Net bearing capacity: Net bearing capacity, also represented as (qn), is the difference between ultimate bearing capacity and overburden pressure.

-Ultimate bearing capacity can be calculated using Terzghi’s theory and formula, which is as follows:
+Ultimate bearing capacity can be calculated using Terzghi’s theory and formula, for other shapes (square, circular), shape factors must be applied, which is as follows:

 qu = CNc + γDfNq + 0.5γBNγ